 You or a loved one may need extensive medical treatment after a car accident.
 These medical bills should be covered through your No-Fault insurance policy.
 If your bills go beyond the policy’s limits, you may need to bring a claim against the at-fault driver to recover your medical expenses.

-The personal injury lawyers of Powers & Santola, LLP, have several decades of combined legal experience with New York auto accident cases.
+The car wreck law firm of Powers & Santola, LLP, have several decades of combined legal experience with New York auto accident cases.
 Contact us today to learn how we can help with your recovery after a crash in Albany, Syracuse or a surrounding community.
 Our goal is to ensure you get the medical treatment you need and the compensation you deserve.

 The primary way to pay your medical bills after a car accident is through your No-Fault insurance, or Personal Injury Protection (PIP) coverage.
 You cannot register a vehicle in New York unless you have purchased this coverage.